-The Cooperative has a NRECA 401(k) defined contribution savings plan for employees who meet certain age and service requirements The Cooperative matches employee contributions up to 1.0% for union employees effective August 1, 2015 (previously 4.5%) and 6.0% for non-union employees' compensation into the plan.
+The Cooperative has a NRECA 401(k) defined contribution savings plan for employees who meet certain age and service requirements The Cooperative matches employee contributions up to 1.0% for union employees and 6.0% for non-union employees' compensation into the plan.
 Non-union employees have to contribute 6% to get the employer's 6% contribution.
-Savings plan expense was \$154,581 in 2017 and \$138,379 in 2016.
+Savings plan expense was \$154,419 in 2018 and \$154,581 in 2017.